dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

   This is the fourth part in which we finish our game by squishing beasts and finishing levels.
 toc: true
 readTime: true
-tags: ["rust", "terminal", "game development", "tutorial"]
+tags: ["rust", "terminal", "game development", "tutorial", "finishing"]
 showTags: true
 hideBackToTop: false
 header: assets/header.jpg